incentivai/quickchat-ai-mcp/README.md

 }
 ```

-As before, you can find values for MCP Name, Scenario Id and API Key at Quickchat AI app > MCP > Integration.
+As before, you can find values for MCP Name, SCENARIO_ID and API_KEY at `Quickchat AI app > MCP > Integration`.

 ## Test with other AI apps

-Other AI apps will most likely require the same configuration as the one show above ☝️but the actual steps to include it in the App itself will be different.
+Other AI apps will most likely require the same configuration but the actual steps to include it in the App itself will be different.
 We will be expanding this README as we go along.

 ## Launch your Quickchat AI MCP to the world!